-Realisation of investments
+Realisation of investments, Illiquid investments

-- 18. It is the Trustee's policy to primarily invest in funds that offer daily dealing to enable members to readily realise and change their investments.
-The RSP DGF primarily invests in this way but also has a small allocation to illiquid assets. - 19.
+- 20. It is the Trustee's policy to primarily invest in funds that offer daily dealing to enable members to readily realise and change their investments.
+The RSP DGF primarily invests in this way but also has a small allocation to illiquid assets, namely insurance-linked securities, UK property, renewable energy infrastructure and distressed credit.
+The Trustee believes the exposure to illiquid assets within the DGF offers members a greater level of diversification, better risk management and improved long-term expected returns. - 21.
 The Trustee has put in place a policy to monitor the overall illiquidity of the DGF and has set limits on the amount and characteristics of illiquid investments in the DGF.
 The Trustee has instructed Legal & General ("L&G"), the Plan's platform provider and administrator, to put in place a mechanism to manage the purchase and sales of all components of the DGF, including the illiquid assets.
-The individual illiquid assets within the DGF may not be readily realisable; however, the Trustee has satisfied itself that the liquidity available in other components of the DGF and the process to manage the purchases and sales of the DGF components enables the overall DGF to provide daily dealing and enables members to change their investments.

-20. The Trustee is of the view that the liquidity of investments is in line with the SIP policy in this area.
+The individual illiquid assets within the DGF may not be readily realisable; however, the Trustee has satisfied itself that the liquidity available in other components of the DGF and the process to manage the purchases and sales of the DGF components enables the overall DGF to provide daily dealing and enables members to change their investments. - 22.
+All of funds which the Trustee offered to members during the Plan year are daily priced. - 23.
+The Trustee is therefore of the view that the liquidity of investments is in line with the SIP policy in this area which states a preference for offering daily dealing funds.